Cash-out refinance loan

-Can I get a VA-backed cash-out refinance loan?
+Am I eligible for a VA-backed cash-out refinance loan?

-You may be able to get a cash-out refinance loan if you meet all of the requirements listed below.
+You may be eligible for this type of loan if you meet all of the requirements listed below.

 All of these must be true.
 You: